seabassapologist/idea-no-hi-translation/kanji_lookup_tables.md

 | `$FF` | `$05A4`      | `$0DA6`      | `$058DA6` |

 * The above table is the last three rows of the [Full Width Graphics Table](/lookup_tables.md#full-width-text-table), which instead of containing a Graphics Offset, contain a Kanji Table Offset (we're hitting terminal table-ocity here folks)
-* In order to find the Graphics Offset for a Kanji character, we take the Kanji Offset, double the byte that follows the Index (aka the index inside the Kanji Table), and add that to the Kanji Offset
+* In order to find the Graphics Offset for a Kanji character, we take the Kanji Offset, double the byte that follows the FD/FE/FF byte (aka the index inside the Kanji Table), and add that to the Kanji Offset

 ### Kanji Table FD